GoTrack-GPS/gotrack-um/modules/integrated-devices/smc/s200/sms-command/README.md

 * Important parameters such as IP / Port, ID, central phone will be protected (hereinafter referred to as locked device) after the device has been running continuously for 10 days, after this time the change of information.
 The above protected messages will be restricted and only made via central phone numbers or over the TCP / IP configuration channel to which the device is connected.
 (A message "No Permission @ ER#" will be returned when we change the parameters that are being protected from restricted channels).

-* Customer / Reseller should inform manufacturer about phone numbers that will be their own central number, so that the manufacturer can do this configuration before handing over to Customer / Reseller.
+* Customer / Reseller should inform manufacturer about phone numbers that will be their own central number,so that the manufacturer can do this configuration before handing over to Customer / Reseller.

 * ***Please [contact](modules/web-interface/contact/) technical support for answers and best guidance***.